-In particular, influence on opinions can be classified into two types based on its direct provenance: in the \emph{endogenous} influence mechanism (e.g., word-of-mouth), individuals process the expressed opinions of other individuals they meet, and consider their credibility and the level of acquaintance and trust in synthesizing a new opinion based on the information.\footnote{These weights can, in general, be dynamic, even depending on the expressed opinion \cite{hegselmann2002opinion}.
-In this work, we consider static weights.} This leads to the notion of an endogenous influence weighted graph that captures these (consensus-seeking) processes.
-On the other hand, in the \emph{exogenous} influence mechanism, an external influencer seeks to convince an individual to change their mind.
-This mechanism is facilitated by various advertising channels\footnote{Throughout this work, we use the word channel to represent both the medium (e.g., TV advertising) and the reach of the medium (e.g., people who watch TV) -- the distinction is clear in context.} in the opinion formation model that have a channel reach structure (which denotes the nodes that can be reached by a particular channel) that is not necessarily related to the endogenous neighborhood.
-The actions of other influencers also affect each individual's opinion change process, which can in general be random (noisy) process.
-The influencer seeks to maximize a function of the \emph{global state} (the vector of individual opinions) at a specific time (corresponding, for example, to an election or a new product launch) by controlling how much of their budget they will allocate to each costly advertising channel at their disposal at various times (see Fig. \ref{fig:reach}).
-In this paper, we study the nature of these optimal allocations and provide structures and algorithms for their computation.
+In particular, the mechanisms of opinion influence can be classified into two types based on its direct provenance.
+First, {there are} \emph{endogenous} influence mechanisms (e.g., word-of-mouth), in which individuals process the expressed opinions of other individuals they meet, and consider their credibility and the level of acquaintance and trust in synthesizing a new opinion based on the information.\footnote{These weights can, in general, be dynamic, even depending on the expressed opinion \cite{hegselmann2002opinion}.
+In this work, we consider static weights.} This leads to the notion of an endogenous influence weighted graph capturing endogenous influence between individuals.
+On the other hand, there are \emph{exogenous} influence mechanisms, in which an external influencer seeks to shape the opinions of an individual.
+This mechanism is facilitated by various advertising channels\footnote{Throughout this work, we use the word channel to represent both the medium (e.g., TV advertising) and the reach of the medium (e.g., people who watch TV) -- the distinction is clear in context.}.
+In our opinion formation model, each channel has a reach structure, i.e. the individuals that can be reached by that channel, that is not necessarily related to the endogenous neighborhood.
+The actions of other external influencers also affect each individual's opinion formation process, which can in general be a random (noisy) process.
+The external influencer seeks to maximize a function of the \emph{global state} (the vector of individual opinions) at a specific time (e.g., election day) by allocating their budget across several advertising channels in a given time interval (see Fig. \ref{fig:reach}).
+In this paper, we study the nature of the optimal budget allocation and provide structures and algorithms for their computation.

-However, this apportioning decision is complicated by several factors: 1- The reach of each channel is limited, and there are significant overlaps in the target audience of various channels \cite{baines2011measuring}.
-2- Different channels have differing costs, and attempts to influence opinions by external sources can affect individuals in different, and sometimes opposite, ways \cite{kahan2012polarizing}.
-3- The apportioning decision is dynamic (depends on time) and changes with the state of the network, and therefore constitutes an optimization in the space of functions.